 - The Parent's Board of Directors is responsible for the other information.
-The other information comprises the information auditor's report thereon.
-The report is expected to be made available to us after the date of this auditor's report. - Our opinion on the consolidated financial statements does not cover the other information and we do not express any form of assurance conclusion thereon. - In connection with our audit of the consolidated financial statements, our responsibility is to read the other information, identified ٠ r's Response bal audit procedures performed:

-- udit procedures related to estimates of efforts to complete for price contracts accounted using the percentage-of completion od included the following, among others: - We tested the effectiveness of controls relating to (1) recording of efforts incurred and estimation of efforts to complete the remaining contract performance obligations, and (2) access and application controls pertaining to time recording and allocation systems, which prevents unauthorized changes to recording of efforts incurred. - We evaluated management's ability to reasonably estimate the progress towards satisfying the performance obligation, by comparing actual information to estimates, for performance obligations that have been fulfilled. - We selected a sample of fixed price contracts with customers accounted using percentage-of-completion method and performed the following: - Read the contract and based on the terms and conditions evaluated whether recognizing revenue over time was appropriate, and the contract was included in management's calculation of revenue over time. - Evaluated other information that supported the estimates of the progress towards satisfying the performance obligation. - Evaluated the appropriateness of and consistency in the application of management's policies and methodologies to estimate progress towards satisfying the performance obligation. - Compared efforts incurred with data from the timesheet application system. - Tested the estimate for consistency with the status of delivery of milestones and customer acceptances to identify possible delays in achieving milestones, which require changes in estimated efforts to complete the remaining performance obligations. - We assessed the adequacy of disclosures made in the financial statements with respect to revenue recognized during the year as required by applicable Indian Accounting Standards.

-included in the Company's Annual Report 2023-24, but does not include the consolidated financial statements and our above, when it becomes available and in doing so, consider whether the other information is materially inconsistent with the consolidated financial statements or our knowledge obtained during the course of our audit or otherwise appears to be materially misstated.
-Other information so far as it relates to the ESOP trust and the subsidiary, is traced from their financial statements audited by the trust auditor and other auditor.

-When we read the Annual report, if we conclude that there is a material misstatement therein, we are required to communicate the matter to those charged with governance as required under SA 720 'The Auditor's responsibilities Relating to Other Information'.
+The other information comprises the information included in the Company's Annual Report 2024-25, but does not include the consolidated financial statements, standalone financial statements and our auditor's report thereon.
+The Company's Annual Report 2024-25 is expected to be made available to us after the date of this auditor's report. - Our opinion on the consolidated financial statements does not cover the other information and we do not express any form of assurance conclusion thereon. - In connection with our audit of the consolidated financial statements, our responsibility is to read the other information, identified above, when it becomes available and in doing so, compare with the financial statements of the ESOP trust and the subsidiaries audited by the Trust Auditors and other auditors respectively, to the extent it relates to these entities and, in doing so, place reliance on the work of the Trust Auditors and the other auditors and consider whether the other information is materially inconsistent with the consolidated financial statements or our knowledge obtained during the course of our audit or otherwise appears to be materially misstated.
+Other information so far as it relates to the ESOP trust and subsidiaries, is traced from their financial statements audited by the Trust Auditors and other auditors. - When we read the Company's Annual Report, if we conclude that there is a material misstatement therein, we are required to communicate the matter to those charged with governance as required under SA 720 'The Auditor's Responsibilities Relating to Other Information'.

-Responsibilities of Management and Those Charged with Governance for the Consolidated Financial Statements
+Responsibilities of Management and Board of Directors for the Consolidated Financial Statements